Voltaroo/dso-gems-calculator/README.md

 If you have any question about the website, or have great idea that would help the page, don't hesitate and write in the discussion, or on my e-mail *nendorans@gmail.com*, or privately here on Github.

-P.S.: I'm sorry, but my English is not perfect, but I'm trying to enchance it everyday!
+P.S.: I'm sorry, but my English is not perfect, but I'm trying to enhance it everyday!

 ## [SVK]